 Any controller set an alarm over the method g_fbAlm_Man.setAlarm.
 The in the parameter of the called method given alarm event is entry in the Job.eMe_ActivAlmClass if the priority is higher as the already set alarm class.
 This entry is read by the parent controller and there is the reaction of this alarm class implemented.
 So the active highest alarm class is spreading over the whole machine.
 The concerning controller level could decide if this alarm class goes further up or not and the reaction for the other child controllers.
 So this solution is flexible and application specific at the same time.

+Alarm reaction

+In some controllers are no EOFF-State needed.
+In this case, the controller has to go to the state cSTA_OFFBusy instead of cSTA_EOFFBusy.
+This behaviour should be solved in the method Always.

 Software info